morrownr/88x2bu/README.md

 ```
 Step 8: Run a preparation script if needed:

 The Raspberry Pi OS requires a preparation script.
-Run one of the two scripts below ONLY if you have a Raspberry Pi:

 For 32 bit Raspberry Pi OS: (Please skip this step if you are not installing to Raspberry Pi 32 bit)
 ```